aws/ota-for-aws-iot-embedded-sdk/test/cbmc/proofs/ota_http/OTA_HTTP_strerror/README.md

 OTA_HTTP_strerror proof
 ==============

-This directory contains a memory safety proof for OTA_HTTP_strerror .
+This directory contains a memory safety proof for OTA_HTTP_strerror.

 To run the proof.
 -------------